Cross-Domain Document Layout Analysis Using Document Style Guide: Approach

-\textbf{The style discriminator for document quality assessment.} The data used in the document layout is generated from a random Gaussian distribution, so the quality of the generated samples will fluctuate wildly.
-The noise will be introduced in the model training process by using the generated data directly, which will damage the model's performance.
-However, there is currently no universal method to evaluate the quality of document layout.
-Contrastive learning has a more vital generalization ability by learning representations by comparing positive and negative pairs.
-We can distinguish between high-quality and low-quality document layouts based on this principle.
-Nevertheless, an important question is how to distinguish the quality of the document layout.
-Generally, the layout of magazines is designed and typeset, and the quality of the layout is relatively higher than the Workshop papers of the Conference.
-Therefore, we collected several journal pages from Reader's Digest and China National Geographic as positive samples, and we collected some Workshop papers from CVPR (Conference on Computer Vision and Pattern Recognition), ICCV (International Conference on Computer Vision), ECCV (European Conference on Computer Vision), and ACMMM (ACM International Conference on Multimedia) from 2018 to 2020 as negative samples.
-Our contrast learning method is inspired by SupContrast~\cite{khosla2020supervised}.
+\textbf{The style discriminator for document quality assessment.} Document layout data generated from a random Gaussian distribution can exhibit considerable variability in quality, thereby introducing noise during the model training phase and adversely affecting the model performance.
+Consequently, there is an urgent need for a universal approach for assessing the quality of document layouts.
+Contrastive learning, which involves acquiring representations by comparing positive and negative pairs, has emerged as a promising solution.
+By applying contrastive learning, it is feasible to distinguish between high- and low-quality document layouts by leveraging their respective representations.
+However, determining methods to effectively measure and distinguish the quality of document layouts remains a key challenge.
+This assessment is crucial for guiding the model towards generating high-quality documents and improving its overall performance.
+Generally, magazine layouts are designed and typeset, and the quality of the layout is higher than that of conference workshop papers.
+Therefore, we collected journal pages from Reader's Digest and China's National Geographic as positive samples and collected the workshop papers as negative samples.